Akif9748/akf-forum/README.md

 ### Extra (If you are not use `setup` page)
 Run `node util/reset` to **reset the database** for duplicate key errors, and run `node util/admin` for give admin perms to first member.
-Edit `config.json` for default themes (`black` or `default`) of users, and forum name, meta description, character limits, discord auth enabler, global ratelimit.
+Edit `config.json` for default theme color (`black` or `white`) of users, and forum name, meta description, character limits, discord auth enabler, global ratelimit.

 ### DISCORD AUTH:
 `"discord_auth": "your_app_id"` in config.json.